Chicken curry

-Chicken curry is a dish originating from the Indian subcontinent.
-It is common in the Indian subcontinent, Southeast Asia, Great Britain, Caribbean, and Japan.
+Chicken curry or curry/curried chicken is a South Asian dish originating from the Indian subcontinent.
+It is common in the cuisine of the Indian subcontinent, Caribbean, Southeast Asia, Great Britain, and South Africa.
 A typical curry from the Indian subcontinent consists of chicken stewed in an onion- and tomato-based sauce, flavoured with ginger, garlic, tomato puree, chilli peppers and a variety of spices, often including turmeric, cumin, coriander, cinnamon, and cardamom.
 Outside of South Asia, chicken curry is often made with a pre-made spice mixture known as curry powder.

 Regional variations

 Indian subcontinent

 Indian cuisine has a large amount of regional variation, with many variations on the basic chicken curry recipe.
 Indian chicken curry typically starts with whole spices, heated in oil.
 A sauce is then made with onions, ginger, garlic, and tomatoes, and powdered spices.
 Bone-in pieces of chicken are then added to the sauce, and simmered until cooked through.
 In south India, coconut and curry leaves are also common ingredients.
 Chicken curry is usually garnished with coriander leaves, and served with rice or roti.

 In south India, chicken curry may be thickened using coconut milk.